 The idyllic island of Barbados is home to stunning coastlines and natural wonders prime for exploration during your stay.
 Scenic countryside vistas, magnificent limestone cave formations, and tropical gardens offer a nature-inspired perspective of this vibrant and diverse island.
 With miles of gorgeous beaches, you can plan your day’s adventure based on the type of ocean activity you’re seeking.
-Visit the calm waters and scenic beaches of the Platinum West Coast and check out the lively surf at the South Coast beaches.
+Visit the calm waters and scenic beaches of the Barbados Platinum Coast hotels and check out the lively surf at the South Coast beaches.
 Point yourself in almost any direction and you’re certain to experience the stunning natural beauty that Barbados offers.

 Travel deep into the earth and witness stunning natural beauty.
 A guided tram tour will take you into the beautifully crystallized limestone caverns of Harrison’s Cave located in the central uplands of the island.
 The cave’s towering columns, crystal clear pools of water and flowing streams will ignite your imagination as you visit one of the island’s most spectacular natural wonders.